 After being on hiatus for a few months Karen and I are going to resume reading The Bestseller Code list, starting with number 53, Beautiful Disaster by Jamie McGuire, for Book Beginnings on Fridays.

 Book Beginnings is a fun meme hosted by Rose City Reader blog.
 To participate, share the first sentence or so of a novel you are reading and your thoughts about it.
 When you are finished, add your URL to the Book Beginnings page linked above.
-Hope to see you there!
+Hope to see you there.

-Have you read Beautiful Ruins?
+Have you read anything by Jamie McGuire?